 The most common types of violations include Traffic, Boating, and Fish & Wildlife.
 The court will not appoint or pay for you to have an attorney for violation cases, but if you wish, you may hire an attorney at your own expense.
 Please contact the Oregon State Bar

 if you need help finding an attorney.

-The 6th Judicial District (Umatilla & Morrow County Circuit Courts) has established a Violations Bureau under ORS 153.800 (see PJ Order 12-005
+The 6th Judicial District (Umatilla & Morrow County Circuit Courts) has established a Violations Bureau under ORS 153.800 (for complete details, see PJ Order 16-009

 Reauthorizing the Violations Bureau).

-Any person who receives a violation citation filed with the Circuit Court that does not require a mandatory court appearance will appear before the Violations Bureau, including juveniles.
+Any person who receives a violation citation filed with the Circuit Court that does not require a mandatory court appearance will have an initial appearance before the Violations Bureau, including juveniles.

 The Violations Bureau is authorized to accept pleas of NO CONTEST or NOT GUILTY on these violations.

 It is important to read your summons (citation), front and back, as it contains important information such as: